powsybl/powsybl-open-loadflow/docs/loadflow/index.md

 parameters.md
 ```

-The security analysis implements the Powsybl core loadflow API.
+The load flow computation implements the Powsybl core loadflow API.

 For more details about inputs, outputs, configuration see the [Loadflow Powsybl documentation](inv:powsyblcore:*:*#simulation/loadflow/index).